Proof at Last?

-The Waldorf school I attended was taken over, briefly, by a "clairvoyant" who earned the allegiance of a large section of the faculty.
+The Waldorf school I attended was taken over, briefly, by a "clairvoyant" who earned the allegiance of a large portion of the faculty.
 During one faculty meeting, he "demonstrated" his clairvoyance, evidently to everyone's satisfaction.
 [See "The Waldorf Scandal".]
 The obvious problem, however, is that magicians and tricksters demonstrate their amazing powers all the time.
 Usually, we cannot figure out how they perform their wonders.
 But this may merely mean that they are very, very good at their fakery.
 A true demonstration of clairvoyance needs to be far more convincing than an ordinary magic act, but so far none has been confirmed anywhere at anytime.

 We want to believe; we enjoy being fooled; we fool ourselves.
 This is the basis on which all magicians work, and it is the basis on which psychics and seers and mediums and clairvoyants work, consciously or not.
 They know how easily we can be fooled; they know how much, as some level, we even want to be fooled.
 When the "clairvoyant" demonstrated his powers to the teachers at my old Waldorf school, he was playing to an audience that wanted to believe.
 So they believed.

 Before falling for a "demonstration" of psychic powers, you might want to acquaint yourself with the mental processes that mystics and magicians manipulate to trick us, and the devices they use in their acts.
 See, for example, such books as